The Five Sources of Power

 Power in combination

-The various sources of power should not be viewed as being completely separate from each other.
-Leaders use the sources of power together in varying combinations depending on the situation.
+A useful caution closes the discussion: the various sources of power should not be viewed as completely separate.
+Leaders use them together in varying combinations depending on the situation.

 A real school head uses several sources in any given situation.
 She might use legitimate power to call a meeting, expert power to argue for a specific approach, referent power to bring along the doubters, and reward power to recognise the staff who help.
 All in one situation.